Tax-efficient estate planning

 Gifts to charity can take many forms and result in significant tax reliefs for both lifetime giving and on death.
 Perhaps you are already making regular donations to one or more charities, coupled with one-off donations in response to natural disasters or televised appeals.
 Here we look at some of the ways you can increase the value of your gift to your chosen charities through the various forms of tax relief available.

-A payment made in the current tax year can, subject to certain deadlines, be treated for tax purposes as if it had been made in 2014/15.
-This may not appear important to many people, but if you paid additional rate tax in 2014/15 and do not expect to do so this year, a claim will allow you to obtain relief at last year's rate.
-(Note: The carry-back election must be made before we file your 2015 Tax Return - another example of the importance of keeping us 'in the loop'.)
+A payment made in the current tax year can, subject to certain deadlines, be treated for tax purposes as if it had been made in 2015/16.
+This may not appear important to many people, but if you paid additional rate tax in 2015/16 and do not expect to do so this year, a claim will allow you to obtain relief at last year's rate.
+(Note: The carry-back election must be made before we file your 2016 Tax Return - another example of the importance of keeping us informed!)
 You must pay enough tax in the relevant year to cover the tax the charity will recover (that is, 25p for every £1 you gift).

 You can make regular donations to charity through your payroll, if your employer agrees to operate the scheme.
 It operates by deducting an amount from your gross pay equal to the net cost to you of the monthly net donation you want to make.